 The Library collection contains several million printed books, located across library sites, which are shelved in subject order.

 The Lending Collection includes books printed since 1850.
 Older or rare books are held within the Centre for Research Collections (CRC).

-The High Use Books Collection (HUB) is located on the Ground Floor of the Main Library, and the General Lending Collection is located on the Second and Third Floors.
+The High Use Books Collection (HUB) is located on the Ground Floor of the Main Library, and the Current General Lending Collection is located on the Second and Third Floors.
 The Older Lending Collection is available on the Fourth Floor, alongside current print journals.

 Use the Library Catalogue to find details of printed books.
 The catalogue record will include the name of the holding library (location) and the relevant shelfmark which will help you locate the volume on the shelf.

 Books are arranged by either Library of Congress classification, or Dewey Decimal classification.

 Library of Congress classification is an alphabetical arrangement.
 Shelfmarks consist of one or more capital letters, followed by numbers and end with three letters.

 The capital letters denote the main subject of the book, the numbers refer to a sub category of the main subject, and the three letters refer to the first three letters of the main author’s surname.